Sharp, Marfa Sans and Tanida all earned the academic honor.

 Michigan State made its third straight trip to the NCAA Championship in 2002, where the Spartans placed 19th.
 MSU, which finished the year ranked 14th by Golfweek/Sagarin, also hosted the 2002 NCAA Central Region Championships at Forest Akers West Golf Course in May.
 Overall, MSU captured three titles (Pine Needles Invitational, Central District Classic and the USF Waterlefe Invitational).
 Bastel was named the George Alderton Female Athlete of the Year for the second time.

 Slobodnik-Stoll's work ethic paid off in the spring of 2001 as she led MSU to its first Big Ten Championship since 1982.
-The Spartans placed third at the NCAA West Regionals and posted the school's best-ever finish at the NCAA Championships with a 12th-place showing.
+The Spartans placed third at the NCAA West Regionals and posted the school's then best-ever finish at the NCAA Championships with a 12th-place showing.
 MSU finished the year ranked 16th in the Mastercard Collegiate rankings, while Golfweek had MSU ranked 19th.
 For her efforts, Slobodnik-Stoll was named the 2001 Big Ten Coach of the Year.

-During the 1999-2000 season, Slobodnik-Stoll led MSU to a runner-up finish at the Big Ten Championship and its first NCAA Championship appearance since 1984.
+During the 1999-2000 season, Slobodnik-Stoll led MSU to a runner-up finish at the Big Ten Championships and its first NCAA Championships appearance since 1984.
 The Spartans also broke into the national rankings for the first time and finished the year ranked 19th in the country.
 After the school year, Bastel was named the program's first George Alderton Female Athlete of the Year winner.

 A three-year letterwinner at Michigan State, the Kentwood, Mich., native captained the 1992-93 and 1993-94 Spartan squads and shot 11 rounds in the 70s during her final campaign at MSU.
 After earning her bachelor's degree in communication in 1994, Slobodnik-Stoll played professionally while living in Orlando, Fla.
 She saw action on the Futures Tour and the Central Florida Challenge for one year prior to returning to MSU in 1995 as an assistant to the legendary coach Mary Fossum.

 "One of the goals when I came back as an assistant was to learn everything I could from Mary (Fossum) and use her tools while incorporating my knowledge and philosophy as well," said Slobodnik-Stoll.
-"Mary is a special person, and I can't thank her enough for all she's done for me.
+"Mary is a special person, and I can't thank her enough for all she's done for me."